YZhang469/UPenn-RMSTADD/README.txt

   A subfolder containing all scripts for simulation studies reported in the manuscript (Section 4) and in the supplementary material (Appendix B).
   * sim.r: An R script that performs the main simulation study (Table 1).
   * sim_sensitivity.r: An R script that performs the sensitivity analysis (Table 2).
-  * sim_supp.r: An R script that performs the simulation study with a considerably large number of covariates (Appendix B).
+  * sim_supp.r: An R script that performs the simulation study with a considerably large number of covariates (Appendix B, Table B.1).